DISASTER RECOVERY & EMERGENCY PREPAREDNESS

 THIRD WAVE

-The third wave is for extreme cases assisted by case managers through Community Bridges and Catholic Charities.
-This wave will begin in tandem with the second wave, as a long-term recovery group will assist families and individuals who need additional support.
+The Third Wave was for extreme recovery and rebuilding cases assisted by case managers through Community Bridges and Catholic Charities.
+This wave began in tandem with the second wave, as a long-term recovery group assisted families and individuals who needed additional support.

-There is no range for grant funding, as money will be distributed as needed to help with the following:
+There was no range for grant funding, as money was be distributed as needed to help with the following:

 • Permitting costs